lamini-ai/lamini-examples/ift.md

-In this tutorial, we will teach you instruction fine tuning through a program that uses Lamini to load our fictional company's recent investment data, chunks the data, and then generate a list of `question` and `answer` pairs based on the data.
+In this tutorial, we will teach you instruction fine tuning through a program that uses Lamini to load our fictional company's recent investment data, chunks the data, and then generate a list of `question` and `answer` pairs for training.
 Each `answer` provides a guiding example for the corresponding `question`, similar to the `instruction` and `desired output` pairs in the example above.

-Navigate to the [sdk directory](https://github.com/lamini-ai/sdk/tree/main/ift) to view the program.
+We have included the program in the [sdk directory](https://github.com/lamini-ai/sdk/tree/main/ift).

 ## Step 1: Load and Chunk Input Data